Are Birth Records Public in Pennsylvania?

 Proof of identity is required before a request can be completed via the online ordering service.
 The status of requests can only be verified after two business days from the date requests were submitted.
 If the reason for a request is not listed in the online ordering drop-down box options, the requester is not eligible to place an order for that record online.

-Persons who have ordered birth records online and have experienced a problem in obtaining the records must contact the third-party vendor directly for a resolution.
+Persons who placed online orders for birth records and suffered a setback in obtaining the records must contact the third-party vendor directly for a resolution.
 Note that credit card transactions are not handled directly by the Pennsylvania Department of Health.
 Such transactions are between the requester and the third-party service provider.

 Considered open to citizens of the United States, public records are available through both traditional, government sources, and through third-party websites and organizations.
 In many cases, third-party websites make the search easier as they are not limited geographically or by technological limitations.
 They are considered a good place to start when looking for a specific record or multiple records.
 In order to gain access to these records, interested parties must typically provide: